oxtoacart/pyabx/README.md

 ### Wiring

-- Wire ground from both male connectors to female connector
 - Wire right channel of A cable to off (normally closed) terminal of relay 1
 - Wire right channel of B cable to on (normally open) terminal of relay 1
 - Wire left channel of A cable to off (normally closed) terminal of relay 2
 - Wire left channel of B cable to on (normally open) terminal of relay 2
 - Wire right channel of female output cable to common terminal of relay 1
 - Wire left channel of female output cable to common terminal of relay 1
+- Wire ground of A cable to off (normally closed) terminal of relay 3
+- Wire ground of B cable to on (normally open) terminal of relay 3

 ## Command Line